 In the Trope Pantheon, the following were chosen:

-- William Shakespeare, God of Theater (He who did it First, The Troperus Maximus, The Bard of Avon, Caster of Red, the Immortal Bard) as one of the Heads of the House of Theatre and Spectacle
+- William Shakespeare, God of Theatre (He who did it First, The Troperus Maximus, The Bard of Avon, Caster of Red, the Immortal Bard) as a Demigod and a member of the Heads of the House Theatre and Spectacle

 - Romeo Montague and Juliet Capulet, God and Goddess of Star-Crossed Love as Demigods in the Hall of Couples Archetypes (House of Love and Affection)